Resources

 To learn more about how to relate an experience in an essay, watch our video “How to Tell a Great Story in Your MBA Essays,” which covers all the critical elements of storytelling, including “show, don’t tell.”

-• Why is this the right short-term career goal for you?
+• What is your short-term career goal and why is this the right goal for you?
 (150 words)